Skip to main content

 Skip to a section:

-Wait...what's an embryologist?
+What is an embryologist?

 Within the fertility treatment process, embryologists are the people that care for the egg, the sperm, and ultimately, the embryo.
 They meticulously analyze and watch over the future of someone’s family.
-As Erica Paganetti puts it, "embryologists are your child’s first babysitter!”
+As Erica Paganetti puts it, "Embryologists are your child’s first babysitter!”

 1. My embryo was abnormal…why did you still freeze it?

 Genetic testing results have a turnaround time of about two weeks.
-So we go ahead and freeze the embryos in hopes of a normal test result.
+In the meantime, we freeze all of the embryos in the hopes of normal preimplantation genetic testing (PGT) results.

 2. How do you grade embryos?
 What do embryo grades mean?